Blockchain with proof of quantum work: Weaknesses and Mitigations

 A second way to use classical estimators is as a filter.
 Rather than broadcast the most promising nonce, the nonces are ranked and subjected to the prescribed quantum experiment.
 Only if the quantum work validates the nonce is it broadcast.
-The filter allows a user to bypass experiments that are less likey to meet the Chainwork requirement.
+The filter allows a user to bypass experiments that are less likely to meet the Chainwork requirement.
 In this case, the filter success rate must grow slowly enough with the classical work for quantum experiments to be favored over the filter.

-To mitigate this filter attack it is necessary that all practical estimators are weak.
+A modified block structure can also mitigate for the filter attack as later described.
+To mitigate this filter attack without a modified block structure it is necessary that all practical estimators are weak.
 One simple mechanism by which to weaken classical estimators is described in Appendix \ref{HyperplaneDistributionMitigationsSection}.
-The quality of estimators as a function of the classical-work investigated is above all a function of the experimental ensemble (distribution of $\Theta$).
+The quality of estimators as a function of the classical-work investigated is above all a function of the unitary-evolution ensemble (distribution of $\Theta$); it is important to choose a unitary evolution with a maximum gap between classical and quantum estimators.